hasura/graphql-engine/docs/graphql/manual/deployment/logging.rst

 Accessing logs
 --------------

-Based on your deployment method, Hasura GraphQL engine logs can be accessed as follows:
+Based on your deployment method, the Hasura GraphQL engine logs can be accessed as follows:

 - :doc:`On Heroku <heroku/logging>`
 - :doc:`On Docker <docker/logging>`